| How to Use Concordances

 all the usages of a given word instead of clarifying how they are used

 in different passages.
+The principle

 of "first usage" is significant.
 This is the first time a